vladimirlojanica/ideas/README.md

 Examples:

 ```
-A clinic has 3 general practicioner rooms, a waiting room, staff (receptionists, GPs, nurses) and stock of medicine.
+A clinic has 3 general practitioner rooms, a waiting room, staff (receptionists, GPs, nurses) and stock of medicine.
 These are some of the resources being managed:

  * timing of appointments and staff tasks
  * physical space for procedures